 If you ever wondered which of the Greek islands is best to visit, don´t wonder anymore.
-Our bet is for two hippy-happy little islands, charged with a peaceful vibe and that amazing blue-turquoise-emerald sea.
-They are Donousa and Amorgós and in this post, we’ll tell our experience with the first, a tiny wild island that (still) is a hidden gem.
+Our bet is for two picturesque little islands, charged with a peaceful vibe, sandy beaches, and that amazing blue-turquoise-emerald sea.
+They are Donoussa and Amorgós and in this post, we’ll tell our experience with the first, a tiny wild island that (still) is a hidden gem.
 Come with us!

 We knew that the Greek islands come in all shapes and sizes.
 We knew that they can be heaven on Earth if what you wish is sun, sea, beach, nature.
 We also knew that they can be a magnet for party-goers and hordes of tourists.